Marie Louise Bottineau Baldwin

-Marie Louise Bottineau Baldwin (December 14, 1863 – May 17, 1952), was a Métis Turtle Mountain Band of Chippewa Indians attorney, Native American rights activist, and suffragist.
+Marie Louise Bottineau Baldwin (December 14, 1863 – May 17, 1952), was a Turtle Mountain Ojibwe attorney, Native American rights activist, and suffragist.
 In 1914, Baldwin was the first Native American student to graduate from the Washington College of Law.
 She worked in the United States Bureau of Indian Affairs, and was an officer in the Society of American Indians.

 Family and education

 Baldwin's paternal grandfather was the Ojibwe (Chippewa)-French-Canadian explorer Pierre Bottineau.
 Her paternal grandmother was Pierre's first wife, Genevieve "Jennie" LaRence.
 Her father, Jean Baptiste Bottineau, was the second of Pierre and Jennie's nine children.
 He became a lawyer and advocate for the Ojibwe (Chippewa) Nation in Minnesota and North Dakota.
 Her mother was Marie Renville Bottineau.

 Marie Bottineau was born December 14, 1863, on Ojibwe land, which would later become part of North Dakota.
 She had one sister named Lillian and another sister who died in infancy named Alvina Clementa.
 She was proud of her mixed heritage and, as an adult, considered herself a "French Indian" or a "French Chippewa."
 In 1867, Marie moved with her family to Minnesota where she attended public schools and St. Joseph's Academy.
 She would also spend time at St. John's Ladies College in Winnipeg, Canada.
 Later in life, in 1912, she would enroll at the Washington College of Law, where she completed a three-year course of study in just two years.
 She was the first Native American and the first woman of color to earn a degree from the college.

 At age 24, Marie Bottineau married a white businessman named Fred S. Baldwin but the marriage only lasted a couple of years.